celsowhite/_s/README.md

 Ongoing additions to _s starter theme for my personal setup.
 Includes gulp.
 Within gulp it parsing the scss file, autoprefixing, minifying css and injecting css through browsersync.

-Within the theme is flexslider, fontawesome and other useful jquery plugins to get started.
+Within the theme is fontawesome and other useful jquery plugins to get started.

 This will keep growing!